yellowbean/absbox-doc/docs/source/modeling.rst

                ,"status":...
                ,"curable":...})]

+Combination of above
-* a list of above
+  a list of above can be combined together with keyword ``Effects``

 .. code-block:: python